MattKevan/uxlift/_concepts/empty-state-design.md

 ---
 layout: concept
-title: The Double Diamond design process
+title: Empty state design
-intro: Card sorting is a method used to help design or evaluate the information architecture of a site.
+intro: Empty states are what a user sees when there's no data to be displayed.
 categories:
   - Design
   - User experience